Top 5 This Week

 Austin: Live Music Capital and Tech City

-Austin’s transformation from a university town and state capital to one of the fastest-growing tech hubs in the United States has not diminished its defining character — it has complicated it.
-The Sixth Street entertainment district and the Red River Cultural District (the more authentic live music zone, with venues like Stubb’s Waller Creek Amphitheater, Hotel Vegas, and Continental Club) still deliver on the “Live Music Capital of the World” claim more convincingly than any comparable city.
-South by Southwest (SXSW, March) and Austin City Limits Music Festival (October) are among the most significant music events in North America.
-The Barton Springs Pool (a spring-fed natural swimming hole in Zilker Park, 68°F year-round) and the Lady Bird Lake hike-and-bike trail provide the outdoor infrastructure that defines Austin’s quality of life.
-The LBJ Presidential Library on the UT campus is the finest presidential library in the country.
+Austin’s shift from a university town and state capital into a booming tech center has not erased what made the city interesting; it has only complicated it.
+The Sixth Street entertainment district and the Red River Cultural District (the more authentic live music zone, with venues like Stubb’s Waller Creek Amphitheater, Hotel Vegas, and the Continental Club) still back up the “Live Music Capital of the World” claim more convincingly than any comparable city.
+South by Southwest (SXSW, March 12–18 in 2026) and the Austin City Limits Music Festival (October 2–4 and 9–11 at Zilker Park in 2026) draw artists and audiences from across North America.
+Barton Springs Pool, a spring-fed swimming hole in Zilker Park fed by the Edwards Aquifer and holding 68–70°F year-round, and the Lady Bird Lake hike-and-bike trail anchor the outdoor side of Austin’s quality of life.
+The LBJ Presidential Library on the UT campus draws a steady stream of historians and is often ranked above its peers in the presidential-library system.

 Houston: The International City